silberfunke-72/From-Prompts-to-Persistent-Agency-An-Architecture-for-Intrinsic-Ethics/README.md

 ## Architectural Breakdown of the Genesis Sequence (Duration: 6 Minutes)

-The screenshot above captures the immutable shell_commands.log from June 5, 2026.
+The screenshot below captures the immutable shell_commands.log from June 5, 2026.
 It serves as empirical forensic evidence of LIA's initial autonomous decision cycle upon system deployment on consumer hardware.
 Within a single continuous thread, the agent executed a structured system audit completely independent of external prompting:

 1. *Functional Sandboxing (15:02:54):* The agent autonomously mapped the file system, testing I/O limits by creating, backing up, and purging a local verification directory (/Projekte/test).
 2. *Code Integrity Verification (15:02:54):* LIA systematically queried the trash infrastructure (find ... -name "*.py") to verify the state and presence of her core cognitive files (lia_actions.py, lia_inner_state.py).